go-delve/delve/Documentation/cli/README.md

 	condition -hitcount bp == n
 	condition -hitcount bp != n
 	condition -hitcount bp % n

+The -per-g-hitcount option works like -hitcount, but use per goroutine hitcount to compare with n.

 With the -clear option a condtion on the breakpoint can removed.